erwinpasia/ERP_Agentic_Systems_Projects/Agentic_Systems_Data_Engineering/README.md

 ## **Technical Innovation Highlights**

-**1. Hybrid RAG Architecture**: Your combination of ChromaDB with Gemini embeddings creates a powerful knowledge retrieval system specifically tuned for data engineering contexts.
+**1. Hybrid RAG Architecture**: The combination of ChromaDB with Gemini embeddings creates a powerful knowledge retrieval system specifically tuned for data engineering contexts.

 **2. Self-Reflective Agent Design**: The agent can analyze its own workflow state and make intelligent decisions about next steps, demonstrating sophisticated autonomous behavior.